 The Pomona Center operates a satellite campus in Los Angeles on Main Street near Vernon Avenue.
-The Los Angeles Satellite has 45 nonresidential Corpsmembers who commute the facility each morning and then depart to areas in western Los Angeles County to perform natural resources work.
+The Los Angeles Satellite has 45 non-residential Corpsmembers who commute to the facility each morning and then depart to areas in western Los Angeles County to perform natural resource work.

 3530 W. Pomona Blvd.
 Building 3

 Pomona, CA 91768